serodriguez68/poodr-notes/README.md

 >This is not an absolute law.
 Certain “violations” of Demeter reduce your application’s flexibility and maintainability, while others make perfect sense.
 Additionally, violations typically lead to objects that require a lot of _context_.

-The definition _"only use one dot"_ is not always right.
+The definition _"only use one dot"_ is __not always right__.
 There are cases that use multiple dots that do not violate Demeter.

 __Examples__: